 After they met, George’s began walking up the mountain more frequently.
 He always stopped at her house for a few moments each day to woo and court her.
 A very punctual man, he would consult his gold watch frequently during their visits.
 After a time, he would offer his farewells and continue on.

 The two soon fell in love.
 After a brief courtship, they were married in December 1906.
-He was forty years old; she was only nineteen.
+He was 40 years old; she was only 19.

 Over the next several years, Christine “Sunshine” Terry and George W. Terry would enjoy great personal and financial success.
 During this time, eastern Oklahoma experienced a boom period, which helped the couple achieve their dreams.